 >AI threat on society now

 minimal.
 AGI/ASI will end humanity but it is forever "just 20 more years away guys!".
 AI is 99% buzzword to scam investors and 1% potential to replace several million jobs, which has happened before.
-People will simply find other, shittier jobs and continue living their pointless, shitty lives, as they have always done throughout history: It does not matter if these people are manual laborers or doctors or paper-pushers, if replaced they will go fuck off as everyone before them did.
+People will simply find other, shittier jobs and continue living their pointless, shitty lives, as they have always done throughout history: It does not matter if these people are manual laborers or doctors or paper-pushers, if replaced they will go frick off as everyone before them did.

 The sad part about the Luddites is that they were entirely correct. they lost their jobs, their houses, their culture, and all we got out of it was shittier textiles at a lower price.
-They were right on every count, and they still fucking lost everything.
+They were right on every count, and they still fricking lost everything.
 That's how this works.

 we need to reverse the polarity of the halo ring that encompasses us - at this current moment we are death without life. i have found a trail but i am unsure if i will live long enough to figure things out.